Protestant Children's Home

 Protestant Children's Home, Federal architecture orphanage in Mobile, Alabama

-The Protestant Orphan Asylum Society established this institution in 1839 following yellow fever epidemics that left numerous children without parents in Mobile.
+The Protestant Orphan Asylum Society founded this institution in 1839 following yellow fever epidemics that orphaned many children in Mobile.
+The building itself was constructed in 1845 under Philadelphia architect Henry Moffatt as the city continued to face the need for child care.

-The building, located at 911 Dauphin Street, underwent a complete renovation in 1950 and now serves as Cotton Hall for the Infant Mystics society.
+The building at 911 Dauphin Street is visible from public streets and easy to locate.
+It underwent complete renovation in 1950 and now serves as Cotton Hall for the Infant Mystics society, so it is not open to visitors as a museum.

 Location: Alabama